-The bison is one of the first mammals you may think of when you think of America and are the countries national mammal.
-They are ingrained in the history and culture of the United States, not only to the early Native Americans but have been featured on state flags and seals.
-I wanted to look into these massive creatures and have done some research to share with you here.
+Bison is one of the first mammals you may think of when you think of America and are the country’s national mammal.
+They are ingrained in the history and culture of the United States, not only in the early Native Americans but have been featured on state flags and seals.

 The bison is known by its binomial species name of Bison bison.
 Bison are the largest land mammal in North America and live in the United States and Canada.
-There were upwards of thirty million bison in America at one time but were forced to near extinction by hunting and people’s movement to the west.
+There were over thirty million bison in America at one time, but they were forced to near extinction by hunting and people’s movement to the west.

-Bison are herd animals and migrate in great numbers due to food and water constraints.
-Bison can be extremely dangerous due to its large size and unpredictable nature.
+Bison are herd animals that migrate greatly due to food and water constraints.
+Bison can be extremely dangerous due to their large size and unpredictable nature.
 Bison do not have many natural predators but can be taken down by a pack of wolves.

 The American bison is also known as the American buffalo.
 Although known as buffalo, they are a distinct species from the Asian water buffalo and African buffalo.

 The word bison is a Greek word that means ox-like animal.
-Bison were known as buffalo since 1619 when Samuel de Champlain published his book ‘The works of Samuel de Champlain”.
+Bison has been known as buffalo since 1619 when Samuel de Champlain published his book ‘The works of Samuel de Champlain”.

-Samuel, a Frenchman, named the buffalo after the translation of the word beef.
+Samuel, a Frenchman, named the buffalo after translating the word beef.
 The French word is boeuf, which means a large cow.
 The book was written after visiting natives of the Nipissing First Nation.
 They showed him a drawing of the animal along with various skins and hides.

 Bison was a word that was coined in 1774.
 Due to the American Bison being a distinct species from the Asian Buffalo and African buffalo, the American species was changed to its taxonomic name of Bison bison.